 Executive Order 12866 requires each agency to write regulations/notices that are easy to understand.
-We invite your comments on how to make this proposed rule easier to understand, including answers to questions such as the following: (1) Are the requirements in the proposed rule clearly stated?
-(2) Does the proposed rule contain unnecessary technical language or jargon that interferes with the clarity?
-(3) Does the format of the proposed rule (grouping and order of sections, use of headings, paragraphing, etc.) aid or reduce its clarity?
-(4) Is the description of the proposed rule in the SUPPLEMENTARY INFORMATION section of the preamble helpful in understanding the proposed rule?
-(5) What else could we do to make the proposed rule easier to understand?
+We invite your comments on how to make this emergency rule easier to understand, including answers to questions such as the following: (1) Are the requirements in the emergency rule clearly stated?
+(2) Does the emergency rule contain unnecessary technical language or jargon that interferes with the clarity?
+(3) Does the format of the emergency rule (grouping and order of sections, use of headings, paragraphing, etc.) aid or reduce its clarity?
+(4) Is the description of the emergency rule in the SUPPLEMENTARY INFORMATION section of the preamble helpful in understanding the proposed rule?
+(5) What else could we do to make the emergency rule easier to understand?

-Send a copy of any comments that concern how we could make this proposed rule easier to understand to: Office of Regulatory Affairs, Department of the Interior, Room 7229, 1849 C Street, NW., Washington, DC 20240.
+Send a copy of any comments that affect how we could make this emergency rule easier to understand to: Office of Regulatory Affairs; Department of the Interior, Room 7229; 1849 C Street, NW., Washington, DC 20240.